Sessions will take place live during the 2 day event. All content will be published on demand shortly after the live broadcast.

 Seligman theatre

-In this jointly hosted RCP-AoPGBI session, we will be joined by internationally renowned speakers to discuss the theme of aging and cancer.
+In this session we will be joined by internationally renowned speakers to discuss the theme of aging and cancer.
+Developed in collaboration with the Association of Physicians of Great Britain & Ireland (AoPGBI).

 Presentation time